 BrineRefine removes scaling ions, enabling reverse osmosis (RO) to reach its osmotic pressure limits without scaling or fouling.
-With the scaling ions removed and Nitto-Hydranautics membranes inside, XtremeRO concentrates the water—first at 1200 psi (seawater RO) and then at 1800 psi (UHP-RO).
+With the scaling ions removed and Nitto-Hydranautics membranes inside, XtremeRO concentrates the water—first at 1,200 psi (seawater RO) and then at 1,800 psi (UHP-RO).
 The 99% permeate can be reused by the client, which enables the industrial facility to drastically reduce river water withdrawal in a drought-sensitive region.
 The ultra-high recovery with 1% brine prevents the need for a more costly and energy-intensive thermal evaporator, potentially controversial evaporation pond expansions, or GHG-intensive trucking of wastewater.

-Saltworks has successfully demonstrated UHP RO on various customer applications including mining waters, factory wastewater, ion exchange regeneration waste, and cooling tower blowdown.
+Saltworks has successfully demonstrated UHP-RO on various customer applications, including mining waters, factory wastewater, ion exchange regeneration waste, and cooling tower blowdown.
 This pilot plant, jointly developed with Nitto Hydranautics, is packaged and ready-to-go in two 40’ ISO shipping containers for portability and ease of site setup.
-Full-scale systems including UHP RO are being produced at Saltworks’ advanced manufacturing plant in Richmond, BC, Canada.
+Full-scale systems including UHP-RO are being produced at Saltworks’ advanced manufacturing plant in Richmond, BC, Canada.

 We would love to help you achieve your water goals.
 Whether you seek conventional or advanced solutions, we can help.
 Contact us to learn more about treating cooling tower blowdown or other challenging waters.
 Let us know if your team is interested in a webinar to learn about the latest in advanced membrane systems, selective ion removal, or zero liquid discharge (ZLD).

+Nitto is Japan’s leading diversified materials manufacturer.
+Founded in 1918, Nitto’s strength is the ability to add diverse functionality to sheets, films and other materials using core technologies such as polymer synthesis, adhesion, and coating technologies.
+The group offers high value specialty products worldwide including optical films for liquid crystal displays, automotive materials, reverse osmosis membranes for desalination and transdermal drug delivery patches.
 Hydranautics is a part of the Nitto Group and one of the global leaders in the field of integrated membrane solutions.
 Hydranautics offers complete membrane solutions like reverse osmosis, nanofiltration, ultrafiltration, and microfiltration for water, wastewater and process treatment and applications.
-For further information on Nitto and Hydranautics, kindly visit www.nitto.com and www.membranes.com.
+For further information on Nitto and Hydranautics, kindly visit our website: www.nitto.com and www.membranes.com.

-Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and desalination.
-By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability on challenging waters.
-From its headquarters in Richmond, BC, Canada, Saltworks designs, builds, and operates full-scale treatment plants, and offers comprehensive offsite and onsite testing services with its fleet of mobile pilots.
+Saltworks Technologies is a leader in the development and delivery of solutions for industrial wastewater treatment and lithium refining.
+By working with customers to understand their unique challenges and focusing on continuous innovation, Saltworks’ solutions provide best-in-class performance and reliability.
+From its headquarters in Richmond, BC, Canada, Saltworks’ team designs, builds, and operates full-scale plants, and offers comprehensive onsite and offsite testing services with its fleet of mobile pilots.